GregWoods/06-oled-stm32f4-rs/README.md

 * An ST-Link V2, or clone ($2)
 * A USB to Serial board.
 Mine is based on a **CP2102** chip and uses a microUSB cable instead of plugging straight into the USB port ($1)
 * USB-C cable for the black pill
-* microUSB cablefor the CP2102 (if you bought the microUSB variant)
+* An i2c mini display based on the ssd1306 chipset.
+I used the 4 pin (i2C) 0.96" white model
 * You will probably need to solder the pins to the 2 boards
 * Connect the ST-Link v2 to the Black Pill (used to upload and debug code)